11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 How the watch records sleep:

-Sleep tracking on the Ultra is multi-sensor: optical heart-rate (PPG), pulse oximetry (SpO₂), motion, and microphone data feed nightly models.
+Sleep tracking on the Ultra is multi-sensor: optical heart rate (PPG), pulse oximetry (SpO₂), motion, and microphone data feed into nightly models.

-Samsung fuses these signals to estimate sleep stages, breathing events, and snoring — the microphone and SpO₂ elements are the parts that help it detect snoring and flag potential apnea patterns.
+Samsung fuses these signals to estimate sleep stages, breathing events, and snoring — the microphone and SpO₂ sensors are the components that help it detect snoring and flag potential apnea events.

 The watch needs at least a couple of nights of clean data to start offering meaningful apnea screening results.